-- All scholars present their research to get feedback from their peers, graduate students and faculty members;
+- All scholars present their research to get feedback from peers, graduate students, and faculty members;

 - Scientific and academic presentations by leaders in the STEM fields of study, covering such topics as diversity in science, leadership in academia and industry, laboratory ethics, financing graduate education, and balancing family with graduate school;

-- Opportunities to learn about mentoring future generations of students who may face obstacles to participation in higher education similar to those experienced by current scholars.
+- Opportunities to network and learn about mentoring future generations of students who may face obstacles in higher education.

 5. Summer Research Program Experience

 All UC LEADS scholars participate in two summer research experiences.
-The first takes place on the scholar’s home campus.
+The first takes place on the scholar’s home campus and the second summer research experience occurs at another UC campus.
 Scholars must commit to working full time on a research project during the summer (40 hours/week).
 They receive a summer stipend of $3,500 and housing or housing compensation.
-The second summer research experience occurs at another UC campus.

 6. Involvement in Professional and Scientific Societies